mgirlich/tibblify/tests/testthat/_snaps/tib_spec.md

     x These names are duplicated:
       * "x" at locations 1 and 2.

+# errors if element is not a tib collector

+    Every element in `...` must be a tib collector.

+---

+    Every element in `...` must be a tib collector.

 # can infer name from key

     Can only infer name if key is a string